 Based on this system of classification, Cannabis is simply a genus of flowering plants in the family Cannabaceae.
 Within the genus, there are three varieties.
 In biological terms, three different species.
 There are Cannabis Sativa, and Indica, as well as Ruderalis.
 Then, within these three species, you find a wide range of different cultivars or strains.
 Each strain has very different characteristics in terms of stature, leaf shape (cannabis leaf), growing conditions, and most importantly, cannabinoid profiles.

 Based on this scientific system of classification, they are the same plant.
 They share the same genus and come from the same species.
 In other words, Hemp is nothing more than a single cultivar or strain of the species Cannabis Sativa.

 Humans have bred Cannabis for different uses throughout history.
 Hemp plants, also called industrial Hemp, have been selectively bred.
 They were cultivated to produce long, fibrous stems.
 Hemp cultivation has been used for ropes, clothing, paper, and construction materials.

 As a result, Hemp is very low in its THC content.
 Hemp is high in its CBD content, however.
 This makes Hemp plants ideal for extracting the full-spectrum CBD.
 Thereby manufacturing Hemp products used for therapeutic, cosmetic, and nutritional purposes.
-Nowadays, you can buy CBD online. uWeed offers one of the largest inventory of Hemp products in its CBD online shop.
+Nowadays, you can buy CBD and CBD oil online. uWeed offers one of the largest inventory of Hemp products in its online CBD shop.